deven-deshmukh/Web-Development-Journey/README.md

 # 📜 Syllabus: Full-Stack MERN Development Journey

+hello my name is Nihal nice to see you

 ## 🎯 Course Overview
 Welcome to the self-paced syllabus for mastering full-stack web development.
 This repository serves as a digital transcript, lab notebook, and portfolio for tracking the evolution from frontend basics to scalable, cloud-deployed full-stack applications.